Research

 This paper addresses whether ideological orientation and linkages to organised labour still play a role in driving partisan approaches to policy-making and implementation in labour regulation after the process of programmatic dealignment generated by successive waves of market-oriented reforms, and the pressures that arise from the integration of the region to the international economy.
 I implement a mixed-methods strategy that combines the statistical analysis of 19 Latin American countries with comparative case studies of the patterns of individual and collective labour reform.
 I show that partisanship is the most important determinant of changes in labour regulation, even controlling for the constraints deriving from the greater integration of Latin American economies into world markets.
 I also find that different parties have combined this greater propensity to protect workers in the labour market with varying degrees of strengthening of collective labour rights, reflecting varying coalitional imperatives in different political systems.

 The aim of this paper is to analyze the impact of market reforms on the internal structure and strategies of trade union organizations, as well as their effects on the patterns of industrial relations in contemporary Argentina.
 In particular, we will analyze the collective action dilemmas faced by trade unions in the industrial sector in the face of the increase in the heterogeneity of the productive network and labor force that has taken place within the industrial branches.
-These dilemmas, we will argue, have become more acute for union leaders since 2003, in a context of accelerated economic reactivation that has revitalized grassroots mobilization.
-Based on a comparative study of unions in the automotive and food industries, we show that even though this new productive configuration tends to conspire against the internal unity of unions, unions´ability to overcome this problem was uneven.
-The article proposes an explanation centered on historical factors: in particular, we will argue that the organizational legacies of the period of Import Substitution Industrialization (ISI), as well as the way in which the union elites dealt with their bases during market reforms, determined the type of leadership resources they would have at their disposal to manage the revitalization of grassroots mobilization that commenced in 2003.Work in Progress
+These dilemmas, we argue, have become more acute for union leaders since 2003, in a context of accelerated economic reactivation that has revitalized grassroots mobilization.
+Based on a comparative study of unions in the automotive and food industries, we show that even though this new productive configuration tends to conspire against the internal unity of unions, unions’ ability to overcome this problem was uneven.
+The article proposes an explanation centred on the degree of internal competition and the capacity of labour union elites to incorporate the demands of precarious workers.
+While the automotive workers’ union has faced little internal competition and has balanced demands of an heterogeneous workforce, leading to a greater capacity to mobilise the base and articulate collective bargaining at different levels, the food industry union was riddled with internal conflict and sidelined demands from precarious workers, which prevented the mobilisation of the base from above and led to the fragmented decentralisation of collective bargaining.Work in Progress